Star pufferfish

 angelfish

-Angelfish are close relatives of butterflyfish.
-Both have flat disc-shaped bodies but only angelfish have a protruding spine on the lower edge of the gill cover.
-This spine is used for defense.
-Angelfish have more brilliant patterns and colours, and have relatively larger scales compared to butterflyfish.
-Usually timid and territorial, angelfish tend to shelter near boulders, caves and coral crevices.
+Angelfish (Pomacanthidae) are close relatives of butterflyfish but are usually larger, growing up to 60cm long.
+Both have flat disc-shaped bodies but only angelfish have a protruding spine on the lower edge of the gill cover which is used for defense.
+Angelfish are usually timid but territorial, and shelter near boulders, caves and coral crevices.
 They feed primarily on invertebrates, algaes and sponges.
+Their body colours change as they mature from juveniles to adulthood.
+Many angelfish species are also observed in pairs.

 butterflyfish